-The decrease in operating income for the ROW segment of \$11.6 million is primarily attributable to unfavorable impacts in Thailand due to the country's significant flooding in the second half of 2011, as well as unfavorable product mix and price in Thailand and Chile.
-The decrease in operating income was also due to an increase in SG&A expenses of \$24.8 million in 2011 as compared to 2010 for the reasons noted above.
-Partially offsetting the decrease in operating income in 2011was the impact of increased volume in 2011 in Central America.
+The increase in operating income for the ROW segment of \$7.2 million is primarily attributable to an increase in sales volumes in 2011 as compared to 2010 in Brazil and Central America as well as a favorable pricing environment primarily in Brazil and Venezuela.
+The increase was partially offset by unfavorable impacts in Thailand due to the country's significant flooding in the latter portion of 2011, as well as unfavorable product mix and price in Thailand and Chile.
+Also partially offsetting the increase in operating income was an increase in SG&A expenses of \$23.2 million in 2011 as compared to 2010; the SG&A increases were for the reasons noted above.